9th Squadron (Iraq)

-The MiG-19 years
+First Iraqi Republic

-No. 9 Squadron was established in 1959, and its first mount was the Mikoyan-Gurevich MiG-19S.
-16 aircraft of this type were assigned to it.
-Based at Rasheed Air Base, near Baghdad, it was officially declared operational on 11 June 1961.
-The squadron was envisaged as part of a sort of "flying praetorian guard" for Abd al-Karim Qasim's regime.
-However, during the 1963 Ramadan Revolution, between four and six of its aircraft were destroyed on the ground by a pair of Hawker Hunters flown by pilots supporting the coup, while none of No. 9 Squadron's pilots managed to take off to confront the coup.
+No. 9 Squadron was established in 1959 with 16 Mikoyan-Gurevich MiG-19S aircraft and based at the Rasheed Air Base near Baghdad.
+The squadron was officially declared operational on 11 June 1961 and envisaged as a "flying praetorian guard" for regime of Prime Minister Abd al-Karim Qasim.

+During the 8–10 February 1963 Ramadan Revolution, between four and six of its aircraft were destroyed on the ground by a pair of Hawker Hunters flown by pilots supporting the coup, while none of No. 9 Squadron's pilots managed to take off to confront the coup.
 Subsequently, most of the squadron's pilots were arrested, and the unit was grounded.
 Many of the remaining personnel fled to Jordan and Syria.
 The unit was then disbanded.

-The MiG-21 years

 In 1966, No. 9 Squadron was recreated.
 As of June 1967, it was still working up on MiG-21FL/PFMs.

+Ba'athist Iraq

 In 1973, the squadron was in the process of receiving MiG-21MFs.
-Midway through the conversion to the newer variant, on 6 October, all training stopped, and the squadron's older MiG-21s were transferred to al-Wallid Air Base the next morning.
+Midway through the conversion to the newer variant, with the outbreak of the Yom Kippur War on 6 October, all training stopped and the squadron's older MiG-21s were transferred to al-Wallid Air Base the next morning.
 By the afternoon of 7 October, the first 10 aircraft were forward deployed to Dmeyr and Tsaykal Air Bases, in Syria.
 Because the aircraft still were in aluminum finish, the Syrians took care to apply their own camouflage colours on them.